baldurbjarnason/this-is-not-a-book/How_did_we_get_here/Skeuomorphism_and_remediation.md

 Whether as an inevitable consequence of the mechanisms that brought them into being, or by deliberate intervention on the part of their author, materially specific texts reflect the culture they were born into.
-It has been written many times that the computer - initially the beige box on your desk, then the silver-grey laptop and now the smartphone and tablet, is a medium that consumes all others.
+It has been written many times that the computer—initially the beige box on your desk, then the silver-grey laptop and now the smartphone and tablet—is a medium that consumes all others.
 Several influential texts of what we might propose as the first-wave of digital criticism and futurology espouse this framework as a critical basis on which to approach content creation.
 Bolter and Grusin’s *Remediation*, an otherwise